Steps To Apply

 1. Application for Admission

-You may complete the application for admission online or print and mail in your application.
+You may complete the application for admission online or mail, email or fax the print application.

 2. $35 Application Fee